 Niujiao Village 牛角聚落

 Niujiao is also a historic stone village on the northeast coast of the island.
-It has some well preserved stone buildings, and the beach here is popular for watching blue tears.
+It has some well-preserved stone buildings, and the beach here is popular for watching Blue Tears.
 (Read more…)

 Mt.
 Yuntai 雲臺山